Frequently asked questions

 If I need help using the iWorkSpaceMail software, how can I reach support?

-Our Store Support Team is ready to assist you.
+Our Partner Support Team is ready to assist you.
 Contact information can be found any time by clicking on the Support link at the top of your Dashboard.
-You can email service@iPostal1.com, call 845-579-5690, or use the live chat for fastest service located at the bottom right hand corner of any page on the dashboard.
+You can email service@iworkspacemail.com, call 877-513-iWSM (877-513-4976), or use the live chat for fastest service located at the bottom right hand corner of any page on the dashboard.
 We are available to assist you Monday to Friday 9:00 AM to 8:00 PM EST.

 CMRA/BCG questions